Klasky Csupo: Success with animated series (1989–2005)

-In the late 1990s and early 2000s, Klasky Csupo began producing two more shows for Nickelodeon: Rocket Power and As Told by Ginger.
+In the late 1990s and early 2000s, Klasky Csupo produced two more shows for Nickelodeon: Rocket Power and As Told by Ginger.
 They also produced the first series of Stressed Eric, BBC Two's first adult-oriented animated series.

-In 2001, in honor of the tenth anniversary of Rugrats, Klasky Csupo released a two-part television special entitled All Growed Up, which featured all of the titular babies as tweens.
-It became the most-watched television broadcast on Nickelodeon; in response, the network commissioned a series based on that special, titled All Grown Up!, which ran on the channel from 2003 to 2008.
+Subsequently, in honor of the tenth anniversary of Rugrats, Klasky Csupo produced a two-part television special entitled All Growed Up.
+Premiering on Nickelodeon in 2001, it featured all of the titular babies as tweens.
+It became the most-watched broadcast on the network; in response, the network commissioned a full series based on that special, titled All Grown Up!, which ran on the network from 2003 to 2008.
 On September 29, 2001, Class-Key Chew-Po signed animation director Chris Prynoski and his company Titmouse, Inc. for commercial representation.

-In 2003, Klasky Csupo and Titmouse, Inc. were commissioned by Cartoon Network to produce a music video by the band They Might Be Giants for their song "Dee Dee and Dexter", which features characters from Dexter's Laboratory drawn by the studio in anime style.
-Class-Key Chew-Po Animated Commercials and Broadcast Design were then folded into Ka-Chew! the following year.
+In 2003, Klasky Csupo and Titmouse, Inc. were commissioned by Cartoon Network to produce a music video for the song "Dee Dee and Dexter" by the band They Might Be Giants, which features characters from Dexter's Laboratory drawn by the studio in anime style.
+Class-Key Chew-Po Animated Commercials and Broadcast Design were subsequently folded into Ka-Chew! the following year.

 Also in 2003, the studio began work on The Way the Dead Love, a theatrical film that was set to adapt seven short stories from German-American writer Charles Bukowski from a script penned by Bruce Wagner.
 The film was developed under the studio's Global Tantrum division, with Winchester Films joining to co-produce the film with the studio, as well as providing sales for the film.
 It was to be directed by Igor Kovalyov and Laslo Nosek, with Radiohead and Peter Gabriel set to compose the feature.
 Slated for a 2006 release, it was eventually postponed.
 The project was then revived that same year at Warner Independent Pictures, with Johnny Depp set to co-produce and serve as the voice of the film's main character.
 However, the project would be canceled.
 Had it been completed, the film would have been the first R-rated feature from the studio.

-In 2005, the company again worked for Cartoon Network on the shorts Oogloo + Anju, Food Court Diaries, and The Topside Rag for Sunday Pants under Ka-Chew!.
+In 2005, Ka-Chew! worked for Cartoon Network on the shorts Oogloo + Anju, Food Court Diaries, and The Topside Rag for Sunday Pants.